Investigating how science is reported in the media. Writing a press release.

 Designing and producing a poster.

 Acting as an expert forensic science witness.
-Writing and defending an expert witness report.
+Writing and defending an expert witness report this currently takes place in the Canterbury Magistrates' court.

 This module appears in: